Most of us love to ride our motorbikes. It's convenient, especially during traffic.

 But when I arrived in Thailand in 2012 and saw her Honda Tena for the first time, I was sad.
 It was not old.
 I think it's just 15 years (well, in motorbike years, it was not too old).
 I believe it's the same age as my sidecar bike today, which still looks new.

 The Honda Tena was a garage rot.
 It was damaged from accidents, the key had been lost for years, and it had to be started with a coin and a small stone.
-There were scratches, a flat tire, and other little things that made it look even worse.
+Scratches, a flat tire, and other little things made it look even worse.

 Her mother was thinking of selling the garage rot to the scrap metal guys for 2,000 THB.
 It wasn’t a bad idea because she and her sister had already bought a new motorbike.
 So, the family had no use for the old one.

 However, I was seriously disappointed with how things like this get mistreated.
 I could not believe how it was possible that this kind of motorbike could end up as a garage rot.
 15 years is not old.
-Also, it’s not even close to being a vintage motorbike… for me; it was a kind of love at first sight, a fallen angel.
+Also, it’s not even close to being a vintage motorbike… for me; it was a kind of love, a fallen angel at first sight.

 And I was sure that I could get this Honda Tena back in good shape.
 So, I paid 2k.
 I took the bike with me in the back of a pickup.
 Then, I started looking all over Pattaya to find a guy to repair and restore this bike!